 An acrylic waterproof coating can be used in the wet as stated on the side of the tin but, not on top of dirt, grease, moss or algae.
 And best results are obtained in the dry naturally.

-The answer here is yes and no. Lets imagine you have a small flat roof, 2 metres by 2 metres ( 6ft x 6ft ) for the sake of a randomly plucked example, and upon inspection there are numerous splits or holes.
+The answer here is yes and no. Lets imagine you have a small flat roof, 2 metres by 2 metres (6ft x 6ft) for example, and upon inspection there are numerous splits or holes.
 If you go for a cheap option like a large tub of bitumen type sealer you could apply it with a soft bristled yard brush, or a giant paint brush and coat the whole roof with a nice thick coat.
 The trouble here is longevity.
-Assuming you manage to get an evenly thick coat, bitumen based sealants always dry out and crack, and the larger you go the less reliable they become.
-Now you have a large leaking flat roof with a liquid bitumen contaminant on it in very large quantities, making it horrible or impossible to work with or on, and a lot more expensive to strip and replace.
-This could be an utter waste of time and money.
-Although concrete will fare slightly better if dry and primed first.
+Assuming you manage to get a nice even coat, bitumen based sealants eventually dry out and crack, and the larger the roof is and the poorer the initial condition, the less reliable it becomes.

 What is a permanent flat roof repair and what do you mean by it?
 Well, there is no such thing as permanent, or I would be out of a job.
 But a repair that adds significant life to an existing roof, and I’m thinking 10 years plus here, seems like a fairly permanent repair to me.
 There are three possible candidates here for me.